Anglers' Edge Online

 When you bring in your big fish, we will take your picture and give you a “Lake Chabot Whopper Club” button.
 If you catch a whopper over 5 lbs. (trout), 8 lbs. (catfish) or 3 lbs. (bass) you will receive a whopper club pin.
 For beginning anglers, if you have any questions on what to use, please come down to the Marina and one of our knowledgeable staff will be more than happy to help you get set up for your fishing adventure.

 Attention all boaters - we now offer food delivery to your boat!
-Call the marina place an order for $25 or more and it will be brought to your boat.
+Call the marina and place an order of $25 or more and your food will be brought out directly to your boat!
 Credit/Debit only.
 Also every third Friday of the month is free Friday!
 Free parking, boat launch, dog fees!!!
-No district fishing permits needed (but for all anglers 16 and older do need state fishing license).
+No district fishing permits needed (but all anglers 16 and older do need state fishing license).

 HALF OFF ALL BOAT RENTALS including Patio Boats!
 Tuesday — Thursday. excluding holidays